sfago2024/www/content/future/register.md

 * Registration canceled **on or before May 15, 2024,** is refundable but subject to a $100 administrative fee.

-* Registration canceled **on or after May 16, 2024,** will *NOT* receive a refund.
-This policy will not be waived. *Registration fees may be transferred to another individual;* the invoice for the new registration will be revised to reflect the new registrant's membership status.
+* Registration canceled **on or after May 16, 2024,** will *NOT* receive a refund. *Registration fees may be transferred to another individual;* the invoice for the new registration will be revised to reflect the new registrant's membership status.

-Cancellation requests should be sent to <span class=todo>TODO</span>
+Cancellation requests should be sent to <a href="mailto:registrar@sfago2024.org">registrar@sfago2024.org</a>.

 # Offline Registration

-If you're unable to register online, please contact <span class=todo>TODO</span>
+If you're unable to register online, please contact <a href="mailto:registrar@sfago2024.org">registrar@sfago2024.org</a>.